Academic Support Office of the Provost

 Meet the Academic Coaches:

-Academic Coaches in Academic Support are graduate student peer leaders dedicated to supporting student success.
-Coaches complete over 35 hours of training each semester, as they earn their level I, II, and III Peer Educator Certifications.
-This annual training program starts prior to the first day of class and continues throughout their employment.
+Academic Coaches in Academic Support are graduate student peer educators dedicated to supporting student success.
+Coaches complete over 35 hours of training annually, as they earn their level I, II, and III Peer Educator Certifications.
+Coaches follow an annual training program that starts prior to the first day of class and continues throughout their employment.
 The content of this experience includes areas such as the coaching model and application, learning theories, teaching and counseling skills, and referral strategies.
 Coaches learn to create goal-driven plans and collaborate with students to achieve their desired outcomes in a welcoming and inclusive environment.

 (she/her/hers)